bevyengine/bevy/examples/README.md

 Example | Description
 --- | ---
 [Manual Material Implementation](../examples/shader_advanced/manual_material.rs) | Demonstrates how to implement a material manually using the mid-level render APIs
-[Fullscreen Material](../examples/shader/fullscreen_material.rs) | Demonstrates how to write a fullscreen material

 ### Shaders